-These financial statements are presented in Australian dollars, which is the Parent Company's functional currency.
-CSP(PNG) 's functional currency is in US dollars.
+These financial statements are presented in Australian dollars, which is the Parent and the Group's functional currency with the exception of CSP(PNG), which has a functional currency of US dollars.
 The Group's presentation currency is in Australian dollars.

-Notes to the Financial Statements For the year ended 30 June 2018 e) New and amended standards adopted by the Group f) Early adoption of standards g) Basis of consolidation
+Notes to the Financial Statements For the year ended 30 June 2019 e) New and amended standards adopted by the Group